 How does selling my home affect my pension or payment?

 If you sell your home, you will need to tell us what you intend to do with the money from the sale.

-If you do not intend to buy a new home within 12 months, or do not intend to spend all of the proceeds on the new home, then the sale proceeds or the excess proceeds will be treated like all other financial assets.
-This means that income will be deemed to have been earned on the money under the income test, and will also be immediately counted as an asset under the assets test.
+If you do not intend to buy a new home within 24 months, or do not intend to spend all of the proceeds on the new home, then the sale proceeds or the excess proceeds will be treated like all other financial assets and deemed at the applicable rate.

 If you move into a self-care retirement village after selling your home you may be classified as either a homeowner or a non-homeowner depending on the amount you pay as an entry contribution.Back to top